antigenomics/antigenomics.github.io/README.md

-### ISA Group web page
+### ISALAB web page

-This repository hosts the home page of the Immunosequencing Algorithms Group (IBCh RAS, RNRMU and Skoltech, Moscow, Russia).
+This repository hosts the home page of the Immunosequencing Algorithms Laboratory (IBCh RAS and RNRMU, Moscow, Russia).

 The web page design is based on [Freelancer theme](https://startbootstrap.com/template-overviews/freelancer/)  by Start Bootstrap.